How to Decide Which Voice Over Jobs to Audition For

-For advice on how to decide which voice over jobs to audition for, we asked our trusted experts, the Voices Insiders, for insights into their own audition workflows and how they choose which jobs are the right fit for them.
+For advice on how to decide which voice acting auditions you should go after, we asked our trusted experts, the Voices Insiders, for insights into their own audition workflows and how they choose which jobs are the right fit for them.
 The Voices Insiders are a team of voice over professionals who share their tips and expertise with the Voices community every month to help voice actors at all stages in their careers learn and continue to develop their craft.

 Read on to find a workflow to help you navigate the voice over audition evaluation process and manage your time more efficiently.

-1. Optimize Your Voices Profile and Let JobMatch™ Do the Heavy Lifting
+1. Optimize Your Voices Profile and Let VoiceMatch™ Do the Heavy Lifting

-Watch this video for tips for optimizing your Voices profile and improving your JobMatch™ score:
+Watch this video for tips for optimizing your Voices profile and improving your VoiceMatch™ score:

 Advice From the Voices Insiders